sadn1ck/pgen/README.md

 $ cd pgen

+$ mkdir -p ~/.local/bin/

+$ vim ~/.bashrc

 # Add this line to your bashrc or zshrc
+# export PATH=/home/YOURUSERNAME/.local/bin:$PATH
 # Change YOURUSERNAME with your user
-# # export PATH=/home/YOURUSERNAME/.local/bin:$PATH
-$ vim ~/.bashrc

-$ mkdir -p ~/.local/bin/

 # To build the binary from the source files
 $ make build